The Summer, simultaneously one of my favorite times of the year (strawberries, blueberries, tomatoes!) and my most dreaded.

 To cool the dough at the end of mixing and before the first set of stretches and folds, place your covered bulk fermentation container into the refrigerator for 15 to 30 minutes.
 This isn't enough time to fully chill the dough, but it's enough to cool the container and take the edge off.

-Be sure to keep an eye on the dough so it doesn't go in the other direction and dramatically cool.
-The amount of time in the refrigerator depends on your bulk fermentation container: it might take longer to cool if it has high insulating properties or a short period if it's thin-walled (such as a plastic tub).
+Be sure to keep an eye on the dough, so it doesn't go in the other direction and dramatically cool.
+The time in the refrigerator depends on your bulk fermentation container: it might take longer to cool if it has high insulating properties or a short period if it's thin-walled (such as a plastic tub).
 For example, the thick ceramic bowl I typically proof my dough inside can easily handle a 30-minute chill before the dough temperature inside drops drastically.

 Watch the work surface temperature

-When I mix by hand, I typically like to slap and fold (knead) my dough for several minutes at the end of incorporating all the ingredients.
+When I mix by hand, I typically slap and fold (knead) my dough for several minutes at the end of incorporating all the ingredients.
 Because this technique involves working the dough on a work surface (my kitchen counter), keep an eye on the temperature of the surface itself.
-Obviously, we can't easily change our work surface temperature up or down, but if you expect to have several minutes of work surface contact, cool the mixing water a little more than usual to offset any expected warming.
+We can't easily change our work surface temperature up or down, but if you expect to have several minutes of work surface contact, cool the mixing water a little more than usual to offset any expected warming.

 General suggestions when baking in the heat of the summer

 A few last tips for baking sourdough bread in the summer:

 - Be sure to store your flour properly when it's warm in the kitchen.
 Keeping your flour, especially whole grain flour, cool in the freezer can help prolong its lifespan.